GoogleChrome/web.dev/src/site/content/en/fast/native-lazy-loading/index.md

 ### Load-in distance threshold

-All images and iframes that are above the fold—that is, immediately viewable without scrolling—load normally.
+All images that are above the fold—that is, immediately viewable without scrolling—load normally.
 Those that are far below the device viewport are only fetched when the user scrolls near them.

 The distance threshold is not fixed and varies depending on several factors:

-- The type of resource being fetched (image or iframe)
+- The type of image resource being fetched
 - Whether [Lite mode](https://blog.chromium.org/2019/04/data-saver-is-now-lite-mode.html) is enabled
   on Chrome for Android
 - The [effective connection type](https://googlechrome.github.io/samples/network-information/)